 What Your Ears Say About You

-Your ears not only tell you things about yourself, but also help to alleviate certain ailments.
-All you need to do is identify and know which part of your body corresponds to each part of your ear.
+There are many things your ears say about you and they can help to alleviate certain ailments.
+All you need to do is know which part of your body corresponds to each part of your ear.

-Not only can your fingerprints be used to identify you, but so can your ears.
+Not only can your fingerprints identify you, but so can your ears.

-Your ears help you know if your genes are recessive or dominant.
+Another thing you ears say about you is whether your genes are recessive or dominant.

 If you have attached earlobes, this is a sign of recessive genes.
 On the contrary, if you have unattached earlobes, then you have dominant genes.
 Look at yours and find out.

-According to several studies, people who have a crease that crosses their earlobe are very likely to have coronary artery disease.
+According to several studies, people who have a crease crossing their earlobe are very likely to have coronary artery disease.

-If your ears are like this, then it’s a good idea to go to your doctor to get a general checkup so that they can rule out any disease of this kind.
+If your ears are like this, then it’s a good idea to get a checkup so that a physician can rule out any coronary disease.

-If you have very pale ears, you may lack basic nutrients.
-You should pay close attention to this aspect of your ears, since it could have health consequences.
+If you have very pale ears, you may lack vitamins and calcium.
+You should pay close attention to this aspect of your ears since it could have health consequences.

-If your ears are red, this may indicate that you have kidney problems.
-So monitor yourself and see if there are any further signs.
+If your ears are red, this may point to kidney problems.
+Therefore, monitor yourself and see if there are any other signs.

-Don’t hesitate to go to the doctor if you observe more evidence that points to this diagnosis.
+Don’t hesitate to go to the doctor if you see more evidence that points to this diagnosis.

 Bright red ears

-If your ears are always in bright red, be alert because this could be a sign of a brain condition.
+If your ears are always bright red, it could be a sign of a brain condition.

-More specifically, it could be an indication of imminent memory loss, constant headaches, and brain problems.
+More specifically, it could be a sign of impending memory loss, constant headaches, and brain problems.
 If your ears are also inflamed, you may have a chronic condition.

 In this case, go to the doctor.

-Reflexology is a therapy in which you work with the nerve endings that connect with each area of the body.
+Reflexology is a therapy where you work with the nerve endings that connect with each area of the body.

-In this way, the points to you must press are in relation to the baby’s body.
+In this way, the points you should press are in relation to the baby’s body.

-By pressing the points of these nerve endings, you can solve different health problems, both physical and emotional.
+By doing so, you can help different health problems, both physical and emotional.

-This therapy has many stimulation points and you can learn to massage them to solve problems like headaches.
+In addition, there are many stimulation points and you can learn to massage them to relieve issues like headaches.

-The areas used on the ear are the most sensitive when receiving sensory stimulation such as heat, light, sound, electromagnetic sensations and pressure.
+The areas used on the ear are the most sensitive when receiving sensory stimuli such as heat, light, sound, electromagnetic sensations, and pressure.
 Thus, their stimuli produce reactions in the other organs of the body, depending on the point you’re working on.

-Ear stimulation, or an ear micromassage, can be carried out in three different ways: adding pressure using the full finger, the fingertip, or the tip of the nail.
+You can perform ear stimulation, or an ear micromassage, in three different ways: adding pressure using your whole finger, your fingertip, or the tip of your nail.

-You can also use an eraser at the end of a pencil, matches or small balls to add pressure.
+You can also use an eraser at the end of a pencil, matches, or small beads to add pressure.

-It’s important to know that the pressure exerted on the area must increase progressively.
-That way, it continues to be effective over time and as the treatment progresses.
+It’s important to know that the pressure exerted on the area must increase little by little.
+That way, it can continue to be effective over time and as the treatment proceeds.

-- For example, pressing the area on the ear that corresponds to the spleen will facilitate digestion.
+- For example, pressing the area on the ear that corresponds to the spleen can help to facilitate digestion.

-- Pressing the point that relates to the lungs drives blood circulation and gives you energy.
+- Pressing the point that relates to the lungs may help blood circulation and give you energy.
 Moreover, this point is used to alleviate respiratory system diseases such as asthma or edema caused by circulation disorders.

-- By stimulating the point corresponding to the small intestine, you can treat diarrhea problems, poor gastrointestinal absorption, abdominal distension and various discomfort.
+- Finally, by stimulating the point corresponding to the small intestine, you can treat diarrhea problems, poor gastrointestinal absorption, abdominal distension, and various discomfort.

-As you can see, your ears not only tell you things about yourself, but also help to alleviate certain ailments.
-All you need to do is identify and know which part of the body corresponds to each part of the ear.
+In conclusion, there are many things your ears say about you.
+In addition, they help to alleviate certain ailments.
+All you need to do is identify and know which part of your body corresponds to each part of your ear.